 The house was built for Robert “King” Hooper, a leading ship owner and merchant in Marblehead, Massachusetts.
 Hooper wanted an ornate summer home so as to project his wealth and social stature, but not too long after it was built, he lost his social footing when he persisted in sympathizing with the British during the run-up to the Revolutionary War.
 Hooper eventually lost his home to creditors and the property passed to several other owners, including one who used it as a boardinghouse.

 Provenance of the wallpapers

 Francis Peabody, Jr. bought the Lindens in 1860 and restored the home, adding three complete sets of Dufour et Leroy scenic wallpapers.
-The Lindens was the only remaining house with so much rare original French scenic wallpaper hung together: “Les Incas” and “Les Paysages de Telemaque dans l’Ile de Calypso” were hung in the entrance hall and up the stairs while “Les Voyages d’Anthenor” hung in the upstairs hall.
+The Lindens was remarkable in that it was the only remaining house with so much rare original French scenic wallpaper hung together: “Les Incas” and “Les Paysages de Telemaque dans l’IIe de Calypso” were hung in the entrance hall and up the stairs while “Les Voyages d’Anthenor” hung in the upstairs hall.

 Andrew Jackson also chose Telemaque for the grand entrance stair hallway of the Hermitage.

 “Les Voyages d’Anthenor” c.
 1814 was manufactured by Joseph Dufour by the same designer who created “Telemaque”, Xavier Mader.
 This paper depicts the wanderings of a Trojan price who was spared during the siege of Troy and who later founded a city at Cyrene or Patavium.